yubol-bobo/Awesome-Multi-Turn-LLMs/README.md

 ## Open Challenges

 In our survey paper on multi-turn interactions and tasks for large language models (LLMs), we categorize a wide range of tasks, including instruction-following scenarios and more complex conversational engagement tasks.
 To complement this, we also include an illustration highlighting key open challenges in this domain.
-If you're interested in the detailed improvement methods and a deeper discussion of the open challenges, please refer to our full paper.
+If you're interested in the detailed improvement methods and a deeper discussion of the open challenges, please refer to our [Full Paper](https://arxiv.xxx).

 ![](figs/challenges.png)